cyubahiro-clovis/alu-regex-data-extraction_cyubahiro-clovis/README.md

 The SQL signature originally used a bare `--`, which fired on all ten `--- SECTION` headings in my own input file.
 A detector that cries wolf gets switched off, so it now requires an adjacent quote or semicolon.
 Detections dropped from 25 to 15, and all 15 are real.

-**ReDoS resistance** — every quantifier is bounded, adjacent character classes are disjoint, and there are hard caps on file size, line length and match count.
+**ReDoS resistance**: every quantifier is bounded, adjacent character classes are disjoint, and there are hard caps on file size, line length and match count.

 **Honest limit:** a regex blocklist is a detection aid, not a security control.
 Real defence is parameterised queries and a proper sanitiser.
 These signatures show awareness and catch obvious attacks; they aren't exhaustive.